ijiraq/astroquery/docs/cadc/cadc.rst

-The next example queries all the data in that region and filters the results on the name of the target (as an example, any other filtering possible) and resolves the URLs for both the primary and auxiliary data (in this case preview files)
+The next example queries all the data in that region and filters the results on the name of the target (as an example - any other filtering possible) and resolves the URLs for both the primary and auxiliary data (in this case preview files)